BUMETCS673/CS673F20T4/Team4 Member Introduction.md

 I'm very proficient in C++, Python,  Java, HTML5, CSS3, PHP, JavaScript, Node.js, and React.js where i have worked on these technologies since my undergraduate studies along various projects.

 I'm looking forward to have a great semester ahead :)

+###  Bhavesh Tadikonda(bhavesht@bu.edu)

+**Role: Backup Team leader**

+Hi Everyone,

+I am Bhavesh Tadikonda, this is my Second year of Masters in Computer Science.
+I had two years of experience.
+I have Interned at Agot.ai as an SDE intern worked on building RESTful API's using Python, Databases and Couple of Front end using HTML,CSS, JavaScript.
+I hope I can extend my experience on coding and learn more about real-world software development from the course.

+I am looking forward to working with you guys.